rameezh88/CyclingQuiz/README.md

 yarn start
 ```

+**Note**: You will need to install `JDK` 17 if you don't have it already installed.
+You can do so by following the instructions [here](https://www.codejava.net/java-se/install-oracle-jdk-17-on-macos), or by looking up similar guides online.

 ## Step 2: Start your Application

 Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app: